A space to document the human form

 Life drawing is the art of drawing a living person, and our Life Drawing Studio is a space for students, academics and the public to develop their drawing skills for their coursework, projects, or as a hobby.

-The studio is often used by students in our games animation and illustration courses to practice their still life and life drawing skills, and to study physiology.
+The studio is primarily used by students in our Games, Animation, and Illustration courses to practise their still life and life drawing skills, and to study physiology.
 Our experienced drawing teachers guide students in their drawing modules, working individually and in teams within the space.
 Students are also able to order specific materials ahead of time for their classes and sessions.

-Our studio is open till midnight 3 nights a week during certain periods and bookable by students to work unsupervised.
-Our skills tutors offer sessions for students of differing levels of expertise, and also run evening drawing classes open to the public.
+Our studio is open until midnight three nights a week during certain periods and bookable by students to work unsupervised.
+Our skills tutors offer sessions for students of differing levels and run evening drawing classes open to the public.

 - 20 canvas easels — to run maximum classes of 20 students at a time

-- a full skeleton and an assortment of bones — for practising bone structure and body mechanics
+- Full skeleton and an assortment of bones — for practising bone structure and body mechanics

-- a sound system — for expressive drawing sessions
+- Sound system — for expressive drawing sessions

 Our studio runs on a timetable with courses and teaching taking priority.
-Students looking to use the space can book it through the Eldon Reception team: firstname.lastname@example.org.
+Students looking to use the space can book it through the Eldon Reception team at firstname.lastname@example.org.